baidu/OASP/README.md

 **verify.sh**

-This is the commandline tool to quickly verify the OASP signature.
+This is the command line tool to quickly verify the OASP signature.

 **tests**